ManiSetharasipalli/totality-frontend-challenge/README.md

 Open your browser and go to http://localhost:3000 to view the application.

 ## Deployment

-The project is ready for deployment on platforms like Vercel or Netlify.
-To deploy:
+The project is deployed on Vercel and can be accessed via the following link: https://totality-frontend-challenge-latest-004.vercel.app/

-Tech Stack
+### Tech Stack

     Framework: Next.js 14+
     Language: TypeScript